QuentindiMeo/Fibonacci/README.md

 -e, --end    <int>  Compute the sequence until the result is superior or equal to *n* -F, --find   <int>  Find and print only F(*n*).
-Denies all other parameters -S, --start  <int>  Start computing the sequence at *n* using the storage file (see --store) --slow       <int>  Slow down the program by waiting *n* milliseconds after every iteration (max 100,000)
+Denies all other parameters -S, --start  <int>  Start computing the sequence at *n* using the storage file (see --store) --slow       <int>  Slow down the program by waiting *n* milliseconds after every iteration (def: 0, max: 100,000)

---silent            Make it so that the program does not print what it finds.
---store             Store the results in a file (calculations_fib.txt).
+--silent            Make the program not print what it finds. (def: false) --store             Store the results in a file (calculations_fib.txt). (def: false)

+--turbo             Compute the sequence using a long instead of a string (imperfect accuracy).
+                    you will get a result in scientific notation. (def: false) --precision  <int>  Set the precision of the result.
+Accuracy and computation time increase with precision.
+                    (only for --turbo) (def: 15, max 17)

 -h, --help          Display this help and exit
 ```